Native calling interface

 It will only be called at the first invocation of the sub.

-If you want to call a C function that's already loaded, either from the standard library or from your own program, you can pass the
+If you want to call a C function that's already loaded, either from the standard library or from your own program, you can omit the value, so

 For example on a UNIX-like operating system, you could use the following code to print the home directory of the current user: